 A team has discovered how to regrow tooth enamel, a development that could lead to the farewell of fillings to repair tooth decay.

 Researchers from Zhejiang University in China have developed a gel that causes tooth enamel to repair itself, as they wrote in the journal Science Advances.

 Two words on the nail polish

 Enamel is the mineralized substance that covers the surface of the tooth.
 It is a very complex structure, a fabric with a shape that is difficult to replicate.

-It is no coincidence that its structure has never been artificially duplicated: there is something missing even in the design of its fibers.
+It is no coincidence that its structure has never been artificially duplicated: there is something that escapes even in the design of its fibers.